-How does the global economy influence work in the United States?
-What makes for a stable family?
+How does the global economy influence work in the U.S.?
+How do things that are happening outside of the home impact family life?
 Why do some illnesses receive more resources and attention than others?
-Can you really be an “individual?”
-Why are U.S. prisons overcrowded?
+Can you really be an "individual?"
+What are prisons overcrowded?
 How do people experience aging in America?
 Why do women continue to earn less income than men for the same kinds of work?

 Make A Difference In A Diverse World